filecoin-project/devgrants/.github/ISSUE_TEMPLATE/microgrant.md

 <!-- This grant type is intended to support projects that have a working prototype and wish to take the next steps.
 MIT, APACHE2, or GPL license for code or [CC-BY-SA 3.0](https://ipfs.io/ipfs/QmVreNvKsQmQZ83T86cWSjPu2vR3yZHGPm5jnxFuunEB9u) license for content must be applied to the current project and all work funded via this microgrant. -->

-### 3. How is IPFS, Filecoin, or related technology used in this project? (max 200 words)
+### 3. a) How is IPFS, Filecoin, or related technology used in this project? (max 200 words)
 <!-- Outline your project's technical design, including details of how it uses IPFS, Filecoin, or related technologies include any APIs, services, or tools -->
+       b) Is this project contributing to the upcoming FVM launch?

 ### 4. How will you improve your project with this grant?
 What steps will you take to meet this objective? (max 200 words)
 <!-- Clear and concise description of the planned next step(s) or improvements for which you are seeking grant support -->